Eli Siegel: Life

-Siegel continued writing poetry throughout his life but devoted the majority of his time over the next decades to developing the philosophy he later called Aesthetic Realism.
+Siegel continued writing poetry throughout his life but devoted the majority of his time over the next decades to developing Aesthetic Realism.
 After moving to New York City, he became a member of the Greenwich Village poets, famous for his dramatic readings of "Hot Afternoons" and other poems.
 His two-word poem, One Question, won recognition in 1925 as the shortest poem in the English language.
 It appeared in the Literary Review of the New York Evening Post: